tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/Activities/03-Stu_Preparing_Data/README.md

 Use the starter Jupyter Notebook and perform the following tasks:

+* Load the provided `shopping_data.csv` data file in Amazon SageMaker Studio into a folder called `Data`.

+* In the root folder of Amazon SageMaker Studio, load the starter Jupyter notebook `preparing_data.ipynb`.

+* Open the started Jupyter notebook in Amazon SageMaker Studio and select the `Python 3 (Data Science)` kernel.

-* Load the data into Pandas DataFrame, name it as `df_shopping`, and fetch the top 10 rows.
+* Load the data into Pandas DataFrame, name it as `df_shopping` and fetch the top 10 rows.

 * List the DataFrame's data types to ensure that they're aligned to the type of data stored in each column.
 Are there any columns whose data type need to be changed?
 If so, make the corresponding adjustments.